 The Deliberate Nature of Our Scaffold Law

-If you are a construction worker who has been injured in a scaffold accident in New York City, it is important to get professional legal advice to ensure that you understand how the laws affect you and that your rights are being represented.
-At K L Sanchez Law Office, we have been diligent advocates of construction workers throughout our careers and are committed to their legal rights and those of their families.
-Contact us at (646) 701-7990 or through our website contact form to schedule a no-cost consultation.
+If you are a construction worker who has been injured in a scaffold accident in New York City, getting professional legal advice is crucial to help ensure you understand how the laws affect you and that your rights are being represented.
+At K L Sanchez Law Office, P.C., we have been diligent advocates of construction workers throughout our careers and are committed to their legal rights and those of their families.
+Contact us today at (646) 701-7990 or through our website contact form to schedule a no-cost consultation.